awsdocs/amazon-kendra-developer-guide/doc_source/data-source-v1-servicenow.md

 --------

-# ServiceNow Connector v1\.0<a name="data-source-v1-servicenow"></a>
+# ServiceNow connector v1\.0<a name="data-source-v1-servicenow"></a>

 ServiceNow provides a cloud\-based service management system to create and manage organization\-level workflows, such as IT services, ticketing systems, and support\.
-You can use Amazon Kendra to index your ServiceNow catalogs and knowledge articles\.
+You can use Amazon Kendra to index your ServiceNow catalogs, knowledge articles, and their attachments\.

 **Note**
-Support for ServiceNow Connector v1\.0 / ServiceNowConfiguration API is scheduled to end by June 2023\.
-We recommend using ServiceNow Connector v2\.0 / TemplateConfiguration API\.
+Support for ServiceNow connector v1\.0 / ServiceNowConfiguration API is scheduled to end by June 2023\.
+We recommend using ServiceNow connector v2\.0 / TemplateConfiguration API\.

 For troubleshooting your Amazon Kendra ServiceNow data source connector, see [Troubleshooting data sources](troubleshooting-data-sources.md)\.